Primary or junior school allocation rounds

 * For example, you may have been ill for a long time or there may have been a family bereavement, which prevented you from applying by the deadline.
 Moving into the area is not an exceptional reason for applying late.

-If you have missed the application deadline and still need to apply for a primary school place in September 2020, please use the contact us form to request an application form.
+If you have missed the application deadline and still need to apply for a primary school place in September 2020, please download an application form and return as soon as possible using the Admissions Team's 'Contact us' form.
 Information about deadlines are available on our later allocation rounds page.

 If an application is late for the first round of allocations we will not look at it until after all those that we received on time.
 The only exception would be if we received your application by 29 January 2020 and you have included independent professional evidence which we agree shows why you could not apply on time.